SapienzaNLP/relik/README.md

   data/blink/processed/blink-dev-kilt-relik-windowed.jsonl
 ```

-3. Finally, you can convert the data to the DPR format with the following command:
+and then convert it to the DPR format:

 ```bash
 # train